DMNCDLPRT/DMNCDLPRT/README.md

 - 👋 Hi, I’m @DMNCDLPRT
 - 👀 I’m interested in learning new stuff
 - 🌱 I’m currently learning android studio and laravel
-- 💞️ I’m looking to collaborate on creating cool android apps and websites
+- 💞️ I’m interested in collaborating on creating cool android apps and websites
 - 📫 How to reach me ... if you are interested in collaborating or have any inquiries you can email me here -> dmncdlprt@gmail.com or dlprtdmn@outlook.com

 <!---